THE GREAT HOUSES OF NAISSUS

 Though Aivar was a warrior, he is remembered not for conquest but for defiance.
 He forged unity out of distrust, faith out of fear, and a people out of scattered clans.
 His banner bore a serpent coiled about a torch, green against black, symbol of both danger and devotion.

 When the uprising ended and the lands of Naissus were divided among the tribes, none questioned where the marshlands should fall.
 The swamps, were granted to his people.
-From this inheritance arose the realm now known as the Duchy of Night Harbour.
+From this inheritance arose the realm now known as the Duchy of Night Harbor

 Aivar’s descendants would rule these waters for generations, not by decree but through the enduring respect earned by his legacy.
 Those who met him claimed the man who walked beside Orion was part human, part myth… and that when he died, the serpents of the marsh fell silent for three days.